TOURNAMENT RULES & PROCEDURES

 final score is the average score minus any deductions made by the chief judge.

-If four evaluators or fewer are available, the chief judge also scores.
-If
+four evaluators or fewer are available, the chief judge also scores.

 four or fewer are scoring, high and low scores are retained, and all scores